yie1d/pydoll/docs/en/deep-dive/network/network-fundamentals.md

 #### Why This Matters for Proxies and Automation

-**All proxy protocols use TCP**—HTTP proxies, HTTPS proxies, SOCKS4, and SOCKS5 all rely on TCP for their control channel because:
+**All proxy protocols use TCP**.
+HTTP proxies, HTTPS proxies, SOCKS4, and SOCKS5 all rely on TCP for their control channel because:

 1. **Reliability**: Proxy authentication and command exchange require guaranteed delivery
 2. **Ordering**: Proxy protocols have strict command sequences (handshake → auth → data)